Strong Stability of Sampled-data Riesz-spectral Systems: Infinite-dimensional sample-data system

 For $t\geq 0$, define $S(t) \in \mathcal{L}(\mathbb{C},X)$ and $\Delta(t) \in \mathcal{L}(X)$ by

 respectively.
 Then the state $x$ of the sampled-data system \eqref{eq:sampled_data_sys} satisfies

-The following proposition shows that it suffices to investigate the strong stability of the discrete semigroup $(\Delta(\tau)^k)_{k \in \mathbb{N}}$ for the strong stability of the sampled-data system \eqref{eq:sampled_data_sys}. \begin{proposition} The sampled-data system \eqref{eq:sampled_data_sys} is strongly stable if and only if the discrete semigroup $(\Delta(\tau)^k)_{k \in \mathbb{N}}$ is strongly stable. \end{proposition} \begin{proof} Since $(\Rightarrow)$ immediately follows from \eqref{eq:discretized_sys}, we here show only $(\Leftarrow)$.
+By the following proposition, it suffices to investigate the strong stability of the discrete semigroup $(\Delta(\tau)^k)_{k \in \mathbb{N}}$ in order to study the strong stability of the sampled-data system \eqref{eq:sampled_data_sys}. \begin{proposition} The sampled-data system \eqref{eq:sampled_data_sys} is strongly stable if and only if the discrete semigroup $(\Delta(\tau)^k)_{k \in \mathbb{N}}$ is strongly stable. \end{proposition} \begin{proof} Since $(\Rightarrow)$ immediately follows from \eqref{eq:discretized_sys}, we here show only $(\Leftarrow)$.
 Suppose that $(\Delta(\tau)^k)_{k \in \mathbb{N}}$ is strongly stable.
 Let $x^0 \in X$ be given.
 We obtain

-By the strong continuity of $(T(t) )_{t\geq 0}$, there exists $c>0$ such that
+By the strong continuity of $(T(t) )_{t\geq 0}$, there exists $c\geq 1$ such that

 It follows that

 By assumption, $\|\Delta(\tau)^k x^0\| \to 0$ as $k \to \infty$.
 Thus, we obtain $x(t) \to 0$ as $t\to \infty$. \end{proof}

 Instead of dealing with strong stability directly, we employ the following sufficient conditions obtained in the Arendt-Batty-Lyubich-V\~u theorem~\cite{Arendt1998,Lyubich1988}.